Pacific Underground: Background

 The founding members of Pacific Underground were Mishelle Muagututi'a, Oscar Kightley, Simon Small, Erolia Ifopo and Michael Hodgson supported by Tanya Muagututi'a, Pos Mavaega and Fuarosa (Losa) Luafutu-Tamati and Vic Tamati.
-Their first play, Fresh Off The Boat, written by Oscar Kightley and Simon Small, was produced in 1993.
+Their first play, Fresh Off The Boat, written by Oscar Kightley and Simon Small, was produced in 1993 at the Free Theatre.
 This play was groundbreaking partly because of its humour and partly because of the theme of a rift between the generations: those born in Samoa, and those born in New Zealand.
 Fresh Off The Boat was directed by Nathaniel Lees, who brought his experience to help shape the work.
 It was performed in theatres in Christchurch, Wellington and Auckland in New Zealand as well as in Samoa.
 It was published in 2005 by The Play Press.

 Pacific Underground went on to write and tour plays during the 1990s for school audiences with a theatre-in-education focus.
 The best known of these plays was Romeo and Tusi by Erolia Ifopo and Oscar Kightley, which has been revived frequently.
 The first presentations of Romeo and Tusi were as a schools tour in 1996, after which a bigger version with a band for outdoor summer presentations was developed in 1997.
 In the 1990s Members of Pacific Underground tutored a school holiday programme called Culture Shock at the Christchurch youth centre.

 Pacific Underground continued with theatre-in-education and producing main-stage plays.
 They also developed music, and in 1994 Pos Mavaega joined the group as musical director for productions.
 Under the name Pacific Underground Music Production (P.U.M.P.) they produced two albums, Landmark (1999) and Island Summer (2010), as well as playing at different events, and in 2016 received the Lifetime Achievement Award at the Pacific Music Awards.